-Today I have a pleasure to present you a project I have been working on for some time.
-It's a set of tools that may help you diagose and monitor your .NET applications.
+I have the pleasure of presenting a project I have been working on for some time.
+It's a set of tools that may help you diagnose and monitor your .NET applications.
 It's more than a log aggregator, and has features which make it unique among diagnostics solutions available on the market.
 Let's have a look at them.

 The Castle analyzes the received logs and saves them in your chosen Log Store.
-At the same time it shows the current status of the applications on a board.
-A sample board might look as on the image below:
+At the same time, it shows the current status of the applications on a board.
+A sample board might look as in the image below:

 Each cell in the board is clickable.
 White cells indicate that the application is not installed (or running) on a given server.
-Green cells show current CPU and memory usage of the application and inform that during the last two minutes no errors were reported on this server.
-When you click on the application name you will see a pop-up with information how this application is configured on your servers (bindings, paths etc.), eg.:
+Green cells show current CPU and memory usage of the application and inform that during the last two minutes, no errors were reported on this server.
+When you click on the application name, you will see a pop-up with information about how this application is configured on your servers (bindings, paths, etc.), e.g.:

-When you click on a status cell (green or red) you will be redirected to the log viewer with logs shown in a reverse chronological order, eg.:
+When you click on a status cell (green or red), you will be redirected to the log viewer with logs shown in a reverse chronological order, example:

 One last thing I need to mention in context of the Diagnostics Castle is its security.
 You may enable authentication for the whole application (it's implemented using ASP.NET Identity).
 As it comes to authorization, only two roles are currently supported: normal user (log viewer and app management) and administrator (all access).

 Musketeer is a service which will silently monitor your applications (reads performance counters), read IIS logs and send them to the Castle.
 This way, you will have all diagnostics information in one place.
 Installation is simple and you may find detailed instructions in the github wiki.
 Musketeer will update itself automatically if there is a newer version of the package available in the Castle.